-Our ESG+R Objectives
+Our Sustainable Investing Objectives

-Our ESG+R Objectives
+Our Sustainable Investing Objectives

-Recognizing that ESG+R is a continuous process rather than a time-bound project, we are committed to the ongoing incorporation of ESG+R into our investment decision making process, from acquisition to disposition.
-New York Life Real Estate Investors has fully integrated our ESG+R Objectives into our investment process and overall business strategy.
-By adhering to our ESG+R Objectives we seek to deliver high-quality products and services to our clients and tenants.
-Demonstrating our commitment to ESG+R, We are a member of GRESB and a signatory to the UN Principles for Responsible Investment (“PRI”).
+Recognizing that sustainable investing is a continuous process rather than a time-bound project, REI is committed to the ongoing incorporation of sustainability into our investment decision making process, from acquisition to disposition.
+REI has fully integrated our sustainable investing objectives into our investment process and overall business strategy.
+By adhering to our objectives we seek to deliver high-quality products and services to our clients and tenants.
+Demonstrating our commitment to sustainable investing, REI is a member of GRESB and a signatory to the UN Principles for Responsible Investment (“PRI”).

 Environmental